strachsel/node-generator/README.md

 2. It's super important to require based on the object hierarchy.
 As in, do not require a specific model file.
 Require the object exported in the /models/index.js file.
 Same with Controllers.
 Same with Middleware.
 Things stay neat and tidy and enjoyable if you require the parent object and not the children.
 3. This is super simple.
-In an "advanced" example I'd proabbly include a services layer, rather than having the controllers talk directly to the models.
+In an "advanced" example I'd probably include a services layer, rather than having the controllers talk directly to the models.
 If that happened, obviously, the flow would turn into:
 ```
 app.js > routes.js > controllers > services > models > dal.js